Skip Navigation

 • New Moms

-Every new mother needs plenty of rest while adjusting to physical changes, breastfeeding, and developing a routine with her newborn.
-It is ideal for her partner or family and friends to help substantially with chores and meals for at least the first two weeks after childbirth so she can adequately attend to the infant’s needs.
+Every new mother need rest while adjusting to physical changes, breastfeeding, and developing a routine with her newborn.
+It is ideal for her partner or family and friends to help substantially with chores and meals for the first couple of weeks after childbirth so she can adequately attend to the infant’s needs.
+Whether or not help is available, it takes time for everyone to adjust to having a new baby at the home.
+If it seems like the adjustment is becoming too difficult to manage, talk to your midwife, your doctor, or your child’s pediatrician.

 • Prepare meals before the baby comes and pop them in the freezer.